Keyboard shortcuts

 How to write tests using a client

-The Google Cloud Client Libraries for Rust provide a way to stub out the real client implementations, so a mock can be injected for testing.
+The Google Cloud Client Libraries for Rust provide a way to stub out the real client implementations, so you can inject a mock for testing.

 Applications can use mocks to write controlled, reliable unit tests that do not involve network calls, and do not incur billing.